-This program provides real estate professionals with a grounding in the do's and don’ts of using Artificial intelligence (AI) in practice.
-Starting with a reality check on AI capabilities, this program also shares guidance and expectations provided by the State of Illinois.
-Understand where AI can fail in a real estate workflow and learn a set of practical guard rails for using AI in a real estate business.
+This program provides a practical grounding in the do’s and don’ts of artificial intelligence (AI) in real estate practice, beginning with a clear reality check on what today’s AI tools can—and cannot—do.
+Examine guidance and expectations issued by the State of Illinois, highlighting ethical and professional responsibility considerations for real estate professionals.
+Identify where AI can fail in common real estate workflows and learn practical guardrails for using AI responsibly and effectively in a real estate business.

 A summary of recent Illinois case law and Public Access Counselor (PAC) opinions regarding the Open Meetings Act (OMA) and Freedom of Information Act (FOIA).
 (December 2025)